Clarifying shampoos should strip all products without drying hair out and these 25 recommendations are perfect for this

-Some of these reasons include to achieve long-lasting moisture, help hair grow faster, strengthen hair or eliminate other issues.
+Some of these reasons include achieving long-lasting moisture, helping hair grow faster, strengthening hair, or eliminating other issues.

 Over time, these products will start to clog up the scalp and coat the hair strands preventing products from working effectively.

-This is where clarifying from time to time comes in especially if you practice a no or low poo regimen.
+This is where clarifying shampoos come in especially if you practice a no poo or low poo regimen.

 What is Clarifying Shampoo?

-A clarifying shampoo strips the hair of all products used previously and removes build-up on hair.
+Clarifying shampoos strip the hair of all products used previously and remove build-up on hair.

 The build-up could be from either products or environmental factors such as hard water, chlorine in water, and seawater.

 7 Signs It’s Time to Use a Clarifying Shampoo

-If you run your hands through your hair and it leaves a sticky feel on your hands, its time to clarify.
+If you run your hands through your hair and it leaves a sticky feel on your hands, it’s time to use a clarifying shampoo.

 Are you heavy-handed with product application?
 Eventually, your hair will start to feel weighed down and lose fullness and bounce.

-If you live in an area with hard water and you’re not mitigating the hardness with a shower filter, you will need to clarify every few weeks.
+If you live in an area with hard water and you’re not mitigating the hardness with a shower filter, you will need to use a clarifying shampoo every few weeks.

 However, over time, there may be a buildup of chlorine and salt that will require a clarifying shampoo to remove.

-If you try out a new product that doesn’t turn out the way you expect and you need to start over, clarifying will help.
+If you try out a new product that doesn’t turn out the way you expect and you need to start over, a clarifying shampoo will help.

 A good clarifying shampoo will remove products and allow you to examine if your hair is damaged or just really dried out from the treatments.